 Human Services is up because of another veteran in Town.
 Note that the State reimburses the Town for this but there is a one-year delay.

-Culture and Recreation is down even though Library is up, based mostly on cutbacks to Parks & Recreation.
-Until the Town comes up with a viable plan for Parks & Rec, the Board decided to not replace Hollie Lucht, to no longer run the after-school programming, and to spend less at Krashes Field, in particular, by no longer maintaining the upper soccer field to its current state.
+Culture and Recreation is down even though Library is up, based mostly on cutbacks to Parks and Recreation.
+Until the Town comes up with a viable plan for Parks and Recreation, the Board decided to not replace Director Hollie Lucht, to no longer run the after-school programming, and to spend less at Krashes Field by no longer maintaining the upper soccer field to its current state.
 In addition, we will be relying more heavily on the DPW for field maintenance.

 Our Insurance number is up due, in part, to the Selectboard and Advisory Committee’s decision to budget for a likely increase in property coverage when our buildings are inspected.
 The replacement value for some of our buildings, in particular Bagg Hall and the Goodnow Library, is assumed to be very low.

 We have allocated $12,000 for COVID-related expenses this year.
 Though much of that will hopefully be reimbursed by FEMA and MEMA, including a line in the budget gives us room to operate until an eventual reimbursement.

+We included a placeholder of $15,000 in the IT budget for online permitting.
+The first year’s cost includes startup costs and annual licensing fees.
+We are looking at several options for permitting software that can handle building, electrical, plumbing, brush burning, and Board of Health permits.
+Though we might be able to fund part of this through a grant, we are including the amount in the budget just in case.

 The chart above shows the breakdown of the operating budget by department for FY21.

+If all articles in the warrant are passed, this is the estimated impact on your tax bill in FY21: